 What Causes Neon Tetra Disease?

-Neon Tetra’s disease bears on a condition triggered by a Microsporidian Parasite that is certainly more prevalent than most aquarium lovers recognize and affects species outside neon tetras.
+Neon Tetra disease bears on a condition triggered by a Microsporidian Parasite that is certainly more prevalent than most aquarium lovers recognize and affects species outside neon tetras.

 Unfortunately, there isn’t any standard treatment to apply that’ll get rid of the disease, because the major cure practice is to clear away the infected fish instantly to keep the rest of your aquarium.
 Once in a fish, then the parasite will probably eat the fish from the inside out, beginning with the intestinal system and gut.

-Unfortunately, there’s absolutely no known treatment for Tetra’s illness.
+Unfortunately, there’s no certain treatment for Tetra’s illness.
 The best way to prevent its spread would be always to clear away any fish showing such symptoms until the illness might be handed down to several other fish.

 The best response one could have to this problem is to simply take preventative actions towards another outbreak.
 An aquarist may accomplish this by preserving high-quality water levels with frequent cleanup, notably soon right following the early outbreak.